-Here are some of the disadvantages of staying in residential treatment:
+Here are some of the disadvantages of inpatient treatment:

-- It may be difficult to leave your children in someone else’s care while you are gone.
+- Having to find child care while you are gone.

 - There is limited outside contact.
 Most inpatient facilities have certain times of the day set aside when phone calls to loved ones can be made and weekend days that are available for family visits.